Hcs66/writeathon-feedback/README.md

-# writeathon-feedback
+# Feedback
-Got feedback?
-Please let me know! https://www.writeathon.cn
+Got some feedback?
+Create an issue for it. :)